damianpereira86/api-automation-training/README.md

 **Objective**: Write hooks for pre and post-conditions.

-Note: Remember that with this API, to create an order that you can actually use in the Get Order scenarios you must provide an order ID in the order creation.

-1. Write a [before hook](https://mochajs.org/#hooks) in the Get Order test suite.
+1. Write a [before hook](https://mochajs.org/#hooks) in the Get Cat test suite.
-   1. Add a Before hook that creates an order by calling the right method in the StoreService model.
+   1. Add a Before hook that creates a cat by calling the right method in the CatService model.
-   3. Obtain and store the order ID (the variable for this must be declared above the before hook).
+   3. Obtain and store the catId (the variable for this must be declared above the before hook).
-   4. Use the saved Order ID in the Get Order test.
+   4. Use the saved catId in the Get Cat test.
-2. Write an after each hook in the Create Order test suite.
+2. Write an after each hook in the Create Cat test suite.
 This is very useful for cleaning up data after a test execution.
-   1. Declare an orderId variable on top of the test suite
-   2. After every positive test, update the orderId variable with the newly created Order ID.
+   1. After every positive test, update the catId variable with the newly created Cat ID.
-   3. Add an AfterEach hook that deletes the created orders by calling the right method in the StoreService model.
+   2. Add an AfterEach hook that deletes the created cat by calling the right method in the CatService model.

 **Deliverable**: